Traders Buy Mcdonald’s (MCD) on Weakness

-Investors bought shares of Mcdonald’s Corp (NYSE:MCD) on weakness during trading on Friday. $90.95 million flowed into the stock on the tick-up and $63.14 million flowed out of the stock on the tick-down, for a money net flow of $27.81 million into the stock.
-Of all companies tracked, Mcdonald’s had the 13th highest net in-flow for the day.
-Mcdonald’s traded down ($0.58) for the day and closed at $161.15
+Traders purchased shares of Mcdonald’s Corp (NYSE:MCD) on weakness during trading on Tuesday. $96.41 million flowed into the stock on the tick-up and $50.61 million flowed out of the stock on the tick-down, for a money net flow of $45.80 million into the stock.
+Of all stocks tracked, Mcdonald’s had the 17th highest net in-flow for the day.
+Mcdonald’s traded down ($0.64) for the day and closed at $161.04

-MCD has been the topic of several recent analyst reports.
-Zacks Investment Research upgraded shares of Mcdonald’s from a “sell” rating to a “hold” rating in a research note on Thursday, April 19th.
-Wells Fargo & Co set a $185.00 price target on shares of Mcdonald’s and gave the company a “buy” rating in a research note on Wednesday, April 25th.
-Stifel Nicolaus increased their price objective on Mcdonald’s from $165.00 to $168.00 and gave the company a “hold” rating in a report on Tuesday, May 1st.
-JPMorgan Chase & Co. set a $182.00 price objective on Mcdonald’s and gave the company a “buy” rating in a report on Tuesday, May 1st.
-Finally, BMO Capital Markets increased their price objective on Mcdonald’s from $190.00 to $195.00 and gave the company an “outperform” rating in a report on Tuesday, May 1st.
-Nine investment analysts have rated the stock with a hold rating and twenty-two have assigned a buy rating to the company.
-The company currently has an average rating of “Buy” and a consensus price target of $181.93.
+Several research analysts have recently weighed in on the company.
+Wells Fargo & Co upped their target price on Mcdonald’s from $180.00 to $185.00 and gave the stock an “outperform” rating in a research note on Wednesday, August 8th.
+Royal Bank of Canada reaffirmed a “buy” rating and set a $175.00 target price on shares of Mcdonald’s in a research note on Friday, May 25th.
+Goldman Sachs Group set a $185.00 target price on Mcdonald’s and gave the stock a “buy” rating in a research note on Tuesday, May 8th.
+Barclays reaffirmed a “buy” rating and set a $204.00 target price on shares of Mcdonald’s in a research note on Wednesday, May 2nd.
+Finally, Jefferies Financial Group reaffirmed a “buy” rating and set a $190.00 target price on shares of Mcdonald’s in a research note on Friday, July 27th.
+Nine research analysts have rated the stock with a hold rating and twenty-two have given a buy rating to the stock.
+Mcdonald’s has an average rating of “Buy” and an average price target of $181.57.

-Mcdonald’s (NYSE:MCD) last released its earnings results on Thursday, July 26th.
-The fast-food giant reported $1.99 EPS for the quarter, beating analysts’ consensus estimates of $1.92 by $0.07.
+Mcdonald’s (NYSE:MCD) last issued its quarterly earnings results on Thursday, July 26th.
+The fast-food giant reported $1.99 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.92 by $0.07.
 Mcdonald’s had a negative return on equity of 133.89% and a net margin of 25.26%.
-The company had revenue of $5.35 billion during the quarter, compared to the consensus estimate of $5.32 billion.
-During the same quarter last year, the company earned $1.73 earnings per share.
-Mcdonald’s’s quarterly revenue was down 11.5% compared to the same quarter last year. research analysts anticipate that Mcdonald’s Corp will post 7.65 earnings per share for the current fiscal year.
+The firm had revenue of $5.35 billion during the quarter, compared to analysts’ expectations of $5.32 billion.
+During the same period in the previous year, the business earned $1.73 earnings per share.
+The firm’s revenue for the quarter was down 11.5% on a year-over-year basis. analysts expect that Mcdonald’s Corp will post 7.65 EPS for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, September 18th.
-Shareholders of record on Tuesday, September 4th will be issued a $1.01 dividend.
-This represents a $4.04 dividend on an annualized basis and a yield of 2.51%.
+The company also recently declared a quarterly dividend, which will be paid on Tuesday, September 18th.
+Investors of record on Tuesday, September 4th will be given a dividend of $1.01 per share.
+This represents a $4.04 annualized dividend and a dividend yield of 2.51%.
 The ex-dividend date is Friday, August 31st.
-Mcdonald’s’s dividend payout ratio (DPR) is currently 60.66%.
+Mcdonald’s’s payout ratio is 60.66%.

-A number of institutional investors have recently added to or reduced their stakes in MCD.
-Cordasco Financial Network increased its position in shares of Mcdonald’s by 31.5% in the second quarter.
-Cordasco Financial Network now owns 1,315 shares of the fast-food giant’s stock valued at $206,000 after buying an additional 315 shares in the last quarter.
-Boulegeris Investments Inc. increased its position in shares of Mcdonald’s by 5.4% in the second quarter.
-Boulegeris Investments Inc. now owns 6,145 shares of the fast-food giant’s stock valued at $963,000 after buying an additional 317 shares in the last quarter.
-TCI Wealth Advisors Inc. increased its position in shares of Mcdonald’s by 1.3% in the first quarter.
-TCI Wealth Advisors Inc. now owns 25,256 shares of the fast-food giant’s stock valued at $3,949,000 after buying an additional 318 shares in the last quarter.
-Winthrop Advisory Group LLC increased its position in shares of Mcdonald’s by 24.2% in the first quarter.
-Winthrop Advisory Group LLC now owns 1,642 shares of the fast-food giant’s stock valued at $258,000 after buying an additional 320 shares in the last quarter.
-Finally, Alerus Financial NA increased its position in shares of Mcdonald’s by 1.6% in the first quarter.
-Alerus Financial NA now owns 20,065 shares of the fast-food giant’s stock valued at $3,138,000 after buying an additional 321 shares in the last quarter.
-67.92% of the stock is owned by institutional investors.
+Several institutional investors and hedge funds have recently modified their holdings of MCD.
+Rainier Group Investment Advisory LLC purchased a new stake in Mcdonald’s in the 1st quarter valued at $102,000.
+Elmwood Wealth Management Inc. purchased a new stake in Mcdonald’s in the 1st quarter valued at $104,000.
+CSat Investment Advisory L.P. purchased a new stake in Mcdonald’s in the 2nd quarter valued at $104,000.
+CX Institutional purchased a new stake in Mcdonald’s in the 2nd quarter valued at $109,000.
+Finally, Quad Cities Investment Group LLC purchased a new stake in Mcdonald’s in the 2nd quarter valued at $110,000.
+Hedge funds and other institutional investors own 67.84% of the company’s stock.

 About Mcdonald’s (NYSE:MCD)